-About 24 new titles are published each year and popular titles are reprinted, honouring the Press’ mission to keep works available for as long as possible.
+About 24 to 28 new titles are published each year and popular titles are reprinted, honouring the Press’ mission to keep works available for as long as possible.

 Many titles from the program have won major literary awards.
 For example: Kim Scott’s novel, Benang, was the first by an Indigenous Australian to win the prestigious Miles Franklin Literary Award and In Flanders Fields, by Norman Jorgensen and Brian Harrison-Lever, won the Children’s Book Council of Australia Picture Book of the Year.